 What are your landlord’s obligations?

 Anyone who’s renting out their property can be a landlord.
 It has become quite common for people to do this, especially if they’re out of the country but don’t want to sell their property.
-But just because they’re leaving the house to you, that doesn’t mean they’re not responsible for it anymore.
+But just because they’re leaving the house to you doesn’t mean they’re not responsible anymore.
 Therefore, a landlord has the following obligations:

 - To keep your property safe and free from health hazards